DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 	pci_enable_device_mem(pdev);

-	// create a bitfield of the available BARs bars = pci_select_bars(pdev, IORESOURCE_MEM);
+	// create a bitfield of the available BARs, eg: 0b1 for 'BAR #0' bars = pci_select_bars(pdev, IORESOURCE_MEM);

 	// claim ownership of the address space for each BAR in the bitfield